 Episode 639 – 700, December 5, 1968 – February 28, 1969

-Young David Collins and his new playmate Amy Jennings stumble onto a walled-up room in Collinwood’s west wing containing a skeleton and dust-covered late-19th century relics, notably an old phone that suddenly rings.
+Young David Collins and his new playmate, Amy Jennings, stumble onto a walled-up room in Collinwood’s west wing containing a skeleton amongst some dust-covered late-19th century relics, notably an old phone that suddenly rings.
 Answering the fateful call opens David and Amy to the vengeful spirit of family ancestor Quentin Collins (David Selby).
-While the ghost’s motives seem mysterious, marked by the sound of wistful gramophone music whenever he's near, it becomes apparent that he’s not a friendly spirit; notably when the ghost of a servant woman named Beth starts appearing alongside him, ominously lamenting Quentin’s actions.
+While the ghost’s motives seem mysterious, marked by the sound of wistful gramophone music whenever he's near, it becomes apparent that he’s not a friendly spirit; notably when the ghost of a servant woman named Beth (Terry Crawford) starts appearing alongside him, ominously lamenting Quentin’s actions.

-However, the game Quentin plays with the children begins to cause harm to the residents of Collinwood and it contains a mysterious connection to Chris Jennings’s werewolf curse.
-Eventually, Barnabas, Julia and Professor Timothy Stokes (a descendant of Barnabas’s 1790’s-era servant Ben Stokes,) unsuccessfully attempt to exorcise Quentin, leaving David presumably dead and ultimately forcing the Collins family to abandon the estate while Quentin cackles triumphantly!
+However, the game Quentin plays with the children begins to cause harm to the residents of Collinwood, and it contains a mysterious connection to Chris Jennings’s werewolf curse.
+Eventually, Barnabas, Julia and Professor Timothy Stokes (Thayer David), a descendant of Barnabas’s 1790’s-era servant, Ben Stokes, unsuccessfully attempt to exorcise Quentin, leaving David presumably dead, and ultimately forcing the Collins family to abandon the estate while Quentin cackles triumphantly!

 1897: Gypsies, vamps & thieves